-Attempts to get comment from the health department on this was unsuccessful.
+Attempts to get comment from the health department on this were unsuccessful.

 Why private sector regulation has failed

-Makunga explains that the funder side of the private healthcare sector, namely the medical schemes and the administrator market, is regulated through the Medical Schemes Act.
+The Funder side of the private healthcare sector, namely the Medical Schemes and the Administrator market, Makunga explains, is regulated through the Medical Schemes Act.
 But this regulatory framework is incomplete and has distorted the “parameters of competition”.

-“On the supply side, there are limited regulations for both practitioners and hospitals, which only relate to the licencing by the provincial departments of health for hospitals, and ethical rules for practitioners by the Health Professions Council of SA,” says Makunga.
+“On the supply side, there are limited regulations for both practitioners and hospitals, which only relate to the licencing by the provincial departments of health for hospitals, and ethical rules for practitioners by the Health Professions Council of South Africa,” says Makunga.

 In the notice, the commission notes it has “commenced discussions with the HQA as well as the CMS to enable implementation of an outcomes monitoring and reporting framework in line with the above recommendation”.